Income Tax Summary Ireland 2014

 (f) providers of training services on behalf of FÁS.

-If you are a main contractor, you must deduct relevant contracts withholding tax (RCWT) at 35% from payments made by you an unauthorised subcontractor who has been engaged to carry out a relevant contract, i.e., construction operations, forestry operations, or meat processing operations on behalf of the main contractor (s 530, 531). #penalties
+A main contractor must deduct relevant contracts withholding tax (RCWT) at 35% from payments made to unauthorised subcontractor who has been engaged to carry out a relevant contract, i.e., construction operations, forestry operations, or meat processing operations on behalf of the main contractor (s 530, 531).

-If you fail to file a return or provide information on request, you are liable to a penalty of €950 (s 1052).
-If you file a return negligently, the penalty is €125 plus the difference between the correct liability and the tax paid (s 1053).
-If you file a fraudulent return, the penalty is €125 plus twice the difference between the correct liability and the tax paid (s 1054).
+A person who fails to file a return or provide information on request, you are liable to a penalty of €950 (s 1052).
+Where a return is filed negligently, the penalty is €125 plus the difference between the correct liability and the tax paid (s 1053).
+Where a return is filed fraudulently, the penalty is €125 plus twice the difference between the correct liability and the tax paid (s 1054).

-If you are aggrieved by an assessment to income tax or corporation tax, you may appeal within 30 days of the notice of assessment.
+A taxpayer aggrieved by an assessment to income tax or corporation tax may appeal within 30 days of the notice of assessment.
 The appeal may be settled before the appeal hearing by agreement between the inspector and the appellant or by withdrawal of the appeal (s 933).

 The Appeal Commissioners must hear the evidence and order that the assessment be reduced, stand good, or be increased (s 934).
 They may summon and examine witnesses (s 939), and they may determine liability in cases of default (s 940).

-You may request that the appeal decision be reheard by a Circuit Court judge (s 942).
-If dissatisfied with the appeal decision on a point of law, you or Revenue may request the Appeal Commissioners to state a case for the opinion of the High Court (s 943).
+The taxpayer may request that the appeal decision be reheard by a Circuit Court judge (s 942).
+If dissatisfied on a point of law, he may request the Appeal Commissioners to state a case for the opinion of the High Court (s 943).